Association football and politics: Germany

 Perhaps one of the most socially progressive football fans in the world are the fans of Hamburg-based club St. Pauli.
-Most St. Pauli supporters lean to the left of the political spectrum and describe themselves as anti-racist, anti-sexist, anti-fascist and pro-LGBT rights.
+Most St. Pauli supporters lean to the left or far-left of the political spectrum and describe themselves as anti-racist, anti-sexist, anti-fascist and pro-LGBT rights.
 St. Pauli fans have been known for taking vocal, prominent stances on social and political issues that affect minorities, oppressed peoples, and the working class.
 Due to accusations of genocide of Palestinians, many St. Pauli supporters have openly stood in solidarity with Palestine, as well as condemn Israeli atrocities.
 Others have remained neutral (criticising Israel, Benjamin Netanyahu and Hamas), additionally few actively support Israel.

 In recent times, Bayern Munich fans have been described as left-leaning, while their Der Klassiker rivals Borussia Dortmund have historically been right-leaning.

 Non-league side Chemnitzer FC has an active right-wing and far-right supporter group, who are reportedly quite influential.
 In contrast, supporters of non-league side SV Babelsberg 03 are traditionally left-leaning.